samkenxstream/proposal-regexp-named-SAMkenXEcosystem/README.md

 ### Overlapping group names

 RegExp result objects have some non-numerical properties already, which named capture groups may overlap with, namely `length`, `index` and `input`.
-In this proposal, to avoid ambiguity and edge cases around overlapping names, RegExps with such properties would be an Early Error, rejected when the RegExp is parsed.
-The grammatical production would be similar to `Identifier`, except leaving out these three names rather than `ReservedWords`.
+In this proposal, to avoid ambiguity and edge cases around overlapping names, named group properties are placed on a separate `groups` object which is a property of the match object.
+This solution will permit additional properties to be placed on the result of `exec` in future ECMAScript versions without creating any web compatibility hazards.

-The hazard with this option is that it does not scale to adding more ordinary properties to the output of `exec`.
-However, there are a few reasons why this is unlikely to happen:
-- ES2015 makes `exec` a protocol which other RegExp subclasses/analogues can implement.
-Adding another expected output would be a change in the protocol.
-- It would be hard to add a new required output without producing a difficult-to-avoid performance degradation; therefore, additional pieces of information might be better added through other APIs.

-An alternative possibility would be to provide named matches in a new `groups` object which is a property of the match result object.

 ### Backwards compatibility of new syntax